-Rod was born and raised in Sydney.
-During his teens he was introduced to the Australian outback by epic family driving trips across the continent, to Ayers Rock (now Uluru) in Central Australia, northern Queensland, and Western Australia.
-The deserts and isolated ranges and their mineral riches all fuelled his curiosity about the Earth and led to a career as a mineral exploration geologist.
+Rod was born and raised in Sydney, Australia.
+During his teenage years a series of epic family driving trips to Central Australia, the Northern Territory, western Queensland and Western Australia introduced him to the arid inland of the continent.
+The deserts, their isolated ranges and their mineral riches fueled his curiosity about the Earth and led him to a career as a mineral exploration geologist.

-Rod's first encounter with historic Islamic architecture was in Urfa, the reputed birthplace of Abraham, in south-eastern Turkey, in 2012.
-Struck by its elegance and beauty, Rod conceived a photographic survey, sensing that it might provide an entry point to exploring an unfamiliar human realm.
-That inspiration led to him photographing through Persia / Iran in 2014 and 2015 and through Morocco and Tunisia in 2016 and 2018.
-The project is ongoing and Rod intends to expand his coverage into other regions.
-It is that journey that Rod wishes to share here.
+Rod's first encounter with historic Islamic architecture was in Urfa, the reputed birthplace of Abraham in south-eastern Turkey, in 2012.
+Sensing its invitation, Rod decided to explore this unfamiliar realm via a photographic survey.
+That inspiration led him to photograph historic sites throughout Persia / Iran in 2014 and 2015 followed by Morocco and Tunisia in 2016 and 2018.
+The project is continuing and Rod intends to expand his coverage into other regions.

-Travelling independently with a substantial tripod, a bulky view camera and sheet film and gaining access with them into restricted sites presents many challenges.
-The lasting rewards, however, are undistorted, quietly elegant and richly detailed portraits of some of our world's most amazing architecture.
+Travelling independently and gaining access into restricted sites with a substantial tripod, a bulky camera and sheet film presents many challenges.
+The lasting rewards, however, are undistorted, quietly elegant and richly detailed portraits of some of the world's most amazing architecture.

-Rod hopes that his photographs might encourage conversation, understanding and respect between our cultures.
+Rod hopes that his photographs might encourage conversation and respect between cultures.

 Enquiries regarding licensing of images or purchase of prints made to archival standards are most welcome.
 Contact Rod at [email protected]